Giuseppe Orioli

 Giuseppe "Pino" Orioli (1884–1942) was a Florentine bookseller best known for privately publishing the unexpurgated first edition of Lady Chatterley's Lover and for his long association with Norman Douglas.

-Giuseppe Orioli was born in 1884 in Alfonsine, the son of a shopkeeper.
-He moved to Florence to work in a barber shop when he was 14 years old.
-He later served in the military and lived in Paris and London for some time after leaving the military and before returning to Florence.
-In Florence he established a small shop that sold antique books.
+Giuseppe Orioli, the son of a sausage maker, was born in Alfonsine in the region of Emilia-Romagna.
+He "apprenticed to a barber at age twelve.
+After his mandatory military service, Orioli traveled to London, where he got a job teaching Italian at a language school.
+There Orioli met Irving Davis, a Cambridge student....
+Davis and Orioli became lovers and moved together to Florence, opening a bookshop in 1910.
+In 1913 Orioli and Davis opened another bookshop in London, which specialized in rare and antique books....
+After the war, Orioli returned to Florence and opened his own antiquarian bookshop".

-Orioli's relationship with Norman Douglas began in Florence after Douglas settled there in 1922.
-Orioli undertook the private publication of many of Douglas' subsequent writings.
-Some of those and a number of previously unpublished works by other English authors such as Richard Aldington, D. H. Lawrence and William Somerset Maugham, were published in Orioli's Lungarno book series.
+Orioli's relationship with Norman Douglas began in Florence after Douglas settled there in 1921.
+Orioli undertook the private publication of many of Douglas's subsequent writings.
+Some of those and a number of previously unpublished works by other English authors, such as Richard Aldington, D. H. Lawrence, and W. Somerset Maugham, were published in Orioli's Lungarno book series.

-D.H.
-Lawrence had sought to have Lady Chatterley's Lover published conventionally by his publishers in England and the United States, but they were reluctant to undertake its publication because of its explicit sexual content.
-To circumvent censorship, Norman Douglas urged Lawrence to have the book published privately in Florence, and is believed to have introduced him to Orioli.
+D. H. Lawrence had sought to have Lady Chatterley's Lover published conventionally by his publishers in England and the United States, but they were reluctant to publish it because of its explicit sexual content.
+To circumvent censorship, Norman Douglas urged Lawrence to have the book published privately in Florence and is believed to have introduced him to Orioli.
 In March 1928, Orioli and Lawrence took Lawrence's unexpurgated typescript to a Florence printing shop where type was set by hand by Italian workers who did not know any English, resulting in numerous errors in the typesetting.
 After several delays, including the time required for extensive proofreading by Lawrence, about 1000 copies of the novel were released in July 1928.